top of page

 OTHER DESIGNS:

-The first pipe was made by William Sandy between 1862-74 in the building shown in the second image - Pipe House in Overy St, Dartford.
+The first pipe was made by William Sandy between 1862-74 in the building shown in the image alongside - Pipe House in Overy St, Dartford.

-The conical pipe bowl with the black band at the top is by the French maker Gambier and is probably from the early 20th century.
+The conical pipe bowl with the black band at the top is by the French maker Gambier and is from the late 1800s.

 The third - distinctively shaped - pipe is by the Gallon pipemakers of North Shields.

-The others are by unidentified makers and include basket pipes; tree trunks; thorn pipes; dotty pipes; scaly pipes; an Irish pipe; pipes with intricate banded patterns and vines, and a boot.
+The others are by unidentified makers and include barrel pipes; basket pipes; tree trunks or 'rustic' pipes; thorn pipes; dotty pipes; scaly pipes; pipes with intricate banded patterns and vines, a boot, and Irish style pipes.
 The pipe near the end, with a faceted design, has part of the maker's name - J. Rab......? of London.

 COMPLETE WORKERS' CLAY PIPES:

-Most of these intact examples, all found on the Thames foreshore, are workers' pipes, designed for smoking while at work, rather than at leisure, as they were small enough to be held in the mouth, leaving the hands free to continue working.
-Most of these date from the mid to late 1800s.
+Most of these intact examples are workers' pipes, designed for smoking while at work, rather than at leisure, as they were small enough to be held in the mouth, leaving the hands free to continue working.
+Most of these date from the mid to late 1800s and are unmarked, but each is slightly different in design.
+The only marked ones are the Cork pipes, one of which has a shamrock on the heel, the other a shield, and the second pipe which has a maker's stamp with the initials RL.

 HEELMARKS: